Anshpatel1825/Retail-Sales-Dashboard/README.md

 ## Project Overview

-This project analyzes retail sales data using SQL and Power BI to build an interactive business intelligence dashboard.
+This project analyzes retail sales data using Excel and SQL and Power BI to build an interactive business intelligence dashboard.

 The dashboard provides meaningful insights into: